Cortexea/sandbox-init-template/.openhands/microagents/repo.md

 - ethers.js v6.7.1
 - web3modal

 This implementation provides the minimum viable structure for a DApp.
 Build upon this foundation to implement specific user requirements.
+Your task is done when you've tested that the implementation works.